josh-pius/rwxjosh/content/Bash (Programming Language).md

 # To prevent any other user overwriting script
 chown root:root /usr/local/bin/myscript
 ```
-- As per Rwxrob and based on what I'm seeing in [[Path (Linux)]] another location you can put commonly executed scripts in is `~/.local/bin`, this has the higest precedence in the path
+- Based on what I'm seeing in [[Path (Linux)]] another location you can put commonly executed scripts in is `~/.local/bin`, this has the higest precedence in the path

 ### Data Streams
 - There are three data streams in Linux systems: [[Stdin (Unix)]], [[Stdout (Unix)]] and [[Stderr (Unix)]]